 This is the perfect time of year when your garden at home can be the perfect weekend getaway.
-And why not – it's sunny and warm and is the perfect spot to enjoy a glass of lemonade or entertain guests.
-But have you ever considered how beneficial to your wellness gardening and exercise can be, on their own and when paired together?
+And why not – it’s sunny and warm and is the perfect spot to enjoy a glass of lemonade or entertain guests.
+But have you ever considered how beneficial gardening and exercise can be to your wellness on their own and when paired together?

 Want to move fast?
 Jump to the right section below.

 - A Place To Unwind

 - Mental Health

 - Sense of Achievement

 Keeping active has been proven to be, time and time again beneficial to your health.
 Here we are looking at two types of activity: physical activity and non-exercise physical activity, which is also known as NEPA.

 Non-Exercise Physical Activity